 In Serbia’s capital, learning about Yugoslavia’s war history goes hand in hand with a vibrant nightlife and café scene.
-Here are 10 things to do in Belgrade.
+Belgrade’s chequered past is part of the reason why this city is fascinating to explore.
+From ancient fortresses to museums and vibrant street life, here are 10 things to do in Belgrade.

 Since the third century BC, the citadel has been a strategic military vantage point that has been fought over and conquered many times.

 Over the centuries, a succession of conquerors includes the Hungarians, Bulgarians, Byzantines and Ottomans.

 As it stands, the fortress structure dates back to the 18th century.

 The area around it is a green public park with walking paths, tall trees and public benches.
 Belgrade Zoo is located in one section of the park.